 Liquid ink is far better at printing high-quality images.
 If your office creates bright, colourful presentations with pictures and infographics to provide to clients then an inkjet printer is going to give the best results.

 Inkjet printers are also more versatile regarding the printing medium they can use.
 There are many different styles and types of paper that an inkjet printer can print onto.
-For example, glossy stock, textured art paper or even fabrics can be used by inkjet printers (depending on your device’s configuration).
+For example, glossy stock, textured art paper or even fabrics can be used by inkjet printers (if your printer specializes in non-paper media, like these).

 However, inkjet printers are not without their downsides.
 In general, inkjet ink cartridges are far more expensive when compared with toner cartridges so if you do much printing, the total cost of ownership for an inkjet device is higher over the lifetime of the device.
 If you need to do high volume printing that doesn’t require vibrant colour or detailed images then, despite the lower initial cost, an inkjet printer will prove to be very expensive over time and you would be better off buying a laser printer.

 Choosing a Laser Printer: Pros and Cons

 Unlike an inkjet printer, a laser printer is not ideal for printing colourful, detailed images.
 Instead, laser printers perform best in an environment where most printing consists of text documents.
 The fine detail on laser printers creates crisp, clean text but will lack the vibrant colours an inkjet printer is capable of.

 Which Printer is Right for You?

 While there is no one correct answer to the question of whether to buy a laser or inkjet printer, there are a few general rules you can take away from this article.

 Ultimately, it all boils down to what you are going to print, and how much printing you expect to do.
 If you can answer those two questions, then you can make your purchase with full confidence!